Roof Shingles: 7 Critical Mistakes Roofing Contractors Make (And How to Avoid Them)

 4. Skipping the Starter Strip

-A solid shingle roofing job isn’t just about laying down roof shingles—it’s also about getting the details right.
-One step that often gets overlooked is the starter strip.
-This thin strip at the roof’s edge helps keep water from sneaking under the first row of asphalt shingles, yet some roofing contractors near you might skip it.
+A good shingle roofing job isn’t just about putting on roof shingles.
+The small details matter too.
+Take the starter strip, for example.
+It’s a thin piece that runs along the edge of the roof.
+Its job?
+To stop water from slipping under the first row of asphalt shingles.
+But the truth is, some roofing contractors near you might leave it out—and that can lead to problems down the road.
 When that happens, here’s what can go wrong:

 - Shingles start curling at the edges, making the roof look worn out faster.